ViewRefer: Grasp the Multi-view Knowledge for 3D Visual Grounding with GPT and Prototype Guidance: Method

 \subsection{Multi-view Prototypes}

-\blfootnote{$^\dagger$We reproduce the results based on the official open-source code~\cite{huang2022multi} on a single NVIDIA A100 GPU.} Besides our LLM-expanded texts and fusion transformer, we further introduce a set of multi-view prototypes to conduct view-guided 3D visual grounding in ViewRefer.
+Besides our LLM-expanded texts and fusion transformer, we further introduce a set of multi-view prototypes to conduct view-guided 3D visual grounding in ViewRefer.
 The prototypes are randomly initialized embeddings and represented as $Proto \in \mathbb{R}^{N \times D}$, where $N,D$ denote the view number and feature dimension.
 They aim to memorize the 3D-text view-consistent knowledge from a common multi-modal space, which serve as high-level guidance for the grounding process from the following two aspects.

 \paragraph{View-guided Textual Context.} We first utilize the prototypes to incorporate view-guided contexts into the textual features $F_t$.
 As shown in the bottom right of Figure~\ref{pipeline}, we first randomly initialize a learnable context $Q\in \mathbb{R}^{M \times D}$, which serves as `query' to extract 3D-text multi-view information from the prototypes $Proto$.
 Then, we regard the prototypes as `key' and `value', and propose a view-guided attention module with residual connections for feature interaction.
 We utilize one cross-attention layer in the module, formulated as where $\operatorname{VG\text{-}Attn}$ denotes the view-guided attention module.
 After this, the query features $F_q$ have adaptively aggregate informative multi-view cues and are element-wisely added to the input text features $F_t$ as where $\alpha$ denotes a frozen balance factor weighing the importance of view-guided context, which is initialized before training.
 From the interaction with prototypes, the text features $F'_t$ become view-aware and perform better multi-modal fusion in the subsequent transformer.